armel/ICSMeter/README.md

 - either press the left or right button, to launch the default application.
 - or press the central button.
 In this case, the Bin Loader menu appears and offers you the list of available binaries in SPI Flash File Storage or SD Card.

-If you have followed the procedure perfectly, you should have a choice between `IC705SMeter.bin` and `IC705MultiMeter.bin`.
+If you have followed the procedure perfectly, you should have a choice between `ICSMeter.bin` and `ICMultiMeter.bin`.

 The left and right buttons allow you to switch from one binary to another.
 And the middle button validates the selected binary.
 In this case, the selected application will be loaded ;)